 WHERE TO STAY

 Budget hotels like Riad Verus, Dar Adam, and Riad Doha offer Wi-Fi services as well as guided tours of tourist destinations.
 Backpackers can sleep at the Hostelling International Youth Hostel in Serghini.
-There are many hostels near Medina of Fes, but it is dangerous if you do not arrive before dusk.
+There are many hotels near Medina of Fes, but it is dangerous if you do not arrive before dusk.
 Hotel Volubilis and Hotel Royal are other budget hotels that do not have Wi-Fi.

 Morocco uses Type C and E sockets at hotels and houses.
 You may require a travel adapter to use the outlets.
 The standard voltage is 220 V, tourists from the U.S. will need a step-up transformer to match the voltage.